maor121/Deep-Learning-89687/README.md

 **The Pros of this approach:**
 - Intuitive - much simpler and cleaner then other approches.
 - Quick to run - this is an Attention without LSTM.
-LSTMs are knowns for their long learning times, and with how much data they need.
+LSTMs are knowns for their long run times: limited parallelization & need alot of data.
 - High accuracy - 86% (paper), 81% (My own)